 - We offer the best possible route in the Cordillera Real challenging, spectacular and remote. - We offer an excellent acclimatisation programme which includes time to explore La Paz and around the shores of Lake Titicaca before you set off on trek. - We use good quality hotels in La Paz and elsewhere when not camping. - Our Bolivian agents give an excellent high quality camping experience and provide first rate Englishspeaking leaders. - We have a wealth of experience within the company and staff members who are enthusiastic about the Andes.
-This experience combined with the knowledge, contacts and attention to details of our local partners means you are assured of a high quality trip. - We have a maximum group size of 12 for this particular trek to ensure all the benefits of a genuine small group experience without any of the potential negative impact of larger trekking groups. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades, sightseeing and other activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+This experience combined with the knowledge, contacts and attention to details of our local partners means you are assured of a high quality trip. - We have a maximum group size of 12 for this particular trek to ensure all the benefits of a genuine small group experience without any of the potential negative impact of larger trekking groups. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades, sightseeing and other activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.